PythWare/Aldnoah-Engine/README.md

 A big change in AE 2.025 is the Aldnoah Merger, it merges mods that affect the same files.
 Also the Tools gained a new one, Generate Taildata JSON.
 AE will generate the taildata needed for the mod manager without needing users to unpack any games.
 The only ones that have to unpack the games are modders since you'd need the extracted files.

-Scroll down for GUI examples and instructions on using AE
+Scroll down for GUI examples and instructions on using AE.
+Recommended/Optional Tools are listed at the bottom of the readme if you want to find other tools to use with AE

 # Aldnoah Engine